-A slider is presented as a horizontal track, vertical track, or circular dial that lets the user make a fine grained selection within a range of values.
+A slider is presented as a horizontal or vertical track, or a circular dial that lets the user make a fine-grained selection within a range of values.
 A slider contains a control called a thumb, which the user can click and drag to move between a minimum and maximum value, such as volume level or position during media playback.
-A slider can also include tick marks, making it easier for the user to pinpoint a specific value in the range.
+A slider can also include tick marks, making it easier for the user to pinpoint a specific value within the range.

 In a linear slider without tick marks, the thumb is round and the portion of track between the minimum value and the thumb is filled with color.
 In a linear slider with tick marks, the thumb is directional—pointing toward the tick marks—and the track isn’t tinted.
 A linear slider often includes supplementary icons that illustrate the meaning of the minimum and maximum values.

 In a circular slider, the thumb appears as a small circle.
 Tick marks, when enabled, appear as evenly spaced dots around the circumference of the slider.

 Linear slider without tick marks